ThePendulum/aurora/README.md

 **H**: `beat`

 The beat variable increments by 1 on every update cycle.
-By applying this to the hue channel, it will cycle around the color wheel the channel represents by 1 degree per update cycle.
-To speed up or slow down the color cycle, you may multiply the `beat` variable by a value higher or lower than 1 respectively.
-That's all we need!
+By applying this to the hue channel, each LED will cycle through the 360° color wheel the hue channel represents by 1° per update cycle.
+To speed up or slow down the color cycle, you may multiply (`*`) the `beat` variable by a value higher or lower than 1 respectively.

 #### Flowing rainbow
-First, let's create a static rainbow.

-**H**: `index / length * 360`
+**H**: `index + beat`

-To map a rainbow along the length of our LED strip, we will cycle around the 360 degrees of the hue channel.
-By diving `i` (the index of each LED) by `length` (the total length of the strip), each LED will get a hue value between 0 and 1 incrementing from the beginning to the end of the strip.
-The 30th LED, for example, will have a hue value `30 / 100 = .3`.
-Because the hue channel is based on a color wheel, we must multiply these values by 360 degrees, because values between 0 and 1 are all still red.
-Bingo!
-Now our LEDs are all mapped to a color.
-The 30th LED will now have a hue value `30 / 100 * 360 = 108`, a shade of green.
-Let's make it flow!
+For long strips, the simplest flowing rainbow is created by mapping each LED `index` to a degree on the color wheel.
+The first LED will have an index 0, representing 0° on the color wheel; a solid red.
+The 91st LED with index 90 will map to 90° on the color wheel, which represents a solid green.
+By adding the `beat` variable, each LED will cycle through the color wheel with its `index` offset in mind, resulting in a flowing rainbow effect.

 **H**: `index / length * 360 + beat`

-To make the rainbow flow, we need an animation seed.
-By adding the `beat` variable, our values will shift forward 1 degree every update cycle.
-This makes each LED cycle through the color wheel, but because they all have a different starting point on the color wheel, it will appear to move across the length of the strip!
+The simple flowing rainbow requires at least 360 LEDs to display the entirity of the color wheel at once.
+To map the full color wheel over a strip of any length, the length of the strip must be used in the expression.
+By dividing the index of each LED by the length of the strip, all LEDs are mapped linearly to a value between 0 and 1.
+By multiplying this value by 360, the color wheel will be spanned entirely.